 |Total Interest Cost:||$329,626.85||$463,160.65|

 In Australia, there are three main loan types that are available for 40-year home loans.
-Fixed-rate loans aren’t generally offered for 40-year home loans in Australia.
+You're very unlikely to find any fixed-rate loans offered for 40-year home loans in Australia.

 Low-doc home loans, or low documentation home loans are ideal for people who are self-employed or who don’t have the correct proof of income documents available at the time (or can’t get them at all).